Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: The Sensitivity of Confidence Bounds to Changes in Prior Knowledge and Evidence

 When prior confidence in negative correlations is strong (i.e. $\phi_1\geqslant\theta$), Fig.~\ref{fig_sa_av_rnot0_vary_PK3} shows confidence in $b$ is 0 \emph{for all} $n$, just like the condition on $\phi_2$ in the $r=0$ scenario (see the left column of prior distributions in Fig.~\ref{fig_CBIsoln_Fails_zeroconf}).
 While a large $\phi_2$ (i.e. $\phi_2\geqslant 1- \theta$) gives practically 0 confidence in $b$ in Fig.~\ref{fig_sa_av_rnot0_vary_PK4}.\kizito{I can't see how increasing $r$ in the final plot requires more $n$}

 \xingyu{for the left, all curves say the same lesson as before; in summary, bigger phi1, bigger phi2 and bigger r require more tests.}

 We now summarise the results of the sensitivity analysis: \begin{insight}[results of sensitivity analysis] Confidence in $b$ from ``CBI with dependence'' is insensitive to changes in $\phi_1$, although confidence is 0 for $\phi_1\geqslant\theta, r>0$.
-The CBI results are sensitive to $\phi_2$.
+Confidence in $b$ is sensitive to $\phi_2$.
 Both the number of failures $s$ and the number of consecutive failures $r$ have a significant effect on confidence in $b$.
-And $p_l$ is irrelevant when there are no failed executions, with some effect when failures occur.
-The impact of the engineering goal, $\epsilon$, is consistent with previous CBI models \cite{zhao_assessing_2020} -- smaller $\epsilon$ gives greater confidence in $b$ when no failures are observed, but has no significant impact when there are failures.
-Finally, confidence in $b$ is, of course, sensitive to changes in $b$. \end{insight}
+When there are no failed executions $p_l$ is irrelevant, with some effect when failures occur.
+The impact of the engineering goal, $\epsilon$, is consistent with previous CBI models, e.g. \cite{zhao_assessing_2020} -- smaller $\epsilon$ gives greater confidence in $b$ when no failures are observed, but has no significant impact when there are failures. \end{insight}